andreatta-ale/analixText/article/paper.md

     +----------------+-----------------+----------+-------+-------+-------+

-Split Lorentzian function, used to fit data to model:
+Split Lorentzian function, used to fit the model to data:

 $f(x; A, \mu, \sigma, \sigma_r) = \frac{2 A}{\pi (\sigma+\sigma_r)} \big[\frac{\sigma^2}{(x - \mu)^2 + \sigma^2} * H(\mu-x) + \frac{\sigma_r^2}{(x - \mu)^2 + \sigma_r^2} * H(x-\mu)\big] + (m x + b)$

-This function fits a Lorentzian model to each experimental dataset and retrieves an evaluation dataset based on the model.
-After fitting, an optimization function is applied using Monte Carlo Simulation to find the point of interest: the minimized frequency used to evaluate the delocation over time during the experiment.
+The function fits a Lorentzian model to each experimental dataset and generates an evaluation dataset based on this model.
+After fitting, it uses Monte Carlo simulation to optimize and identify the key point of interest: the minimized frequency, which assesses the delocation over time during the experiment.

-For each time instance, a graph is plotted showing the initial data, the accuracy rate between the Monte Carlo Simulation average frequency and the minimized average frequency, and the fitted curve over the original data.
-The graph highlights these values alongside the minimal point from the original data.
+For each time instance, a graph shows the original data, the accuracy rate between the average frequency from the Monte Carlo simulation and the minimized average frequency, and the fitted curve overlaid on the original data.
+The graph also highlights these values and marks the minimal point from the original data.

-#### Running the fit model builder:
+#### Running the fit model builder and the first outputs:

 ```python
 eval_df, param_df = process_data(combined_df, log_file)
 ```

-Fist outputs:

     [[Model]]
         (Model(linear) + Model(split_lorentzian))